 The Tallaght neighbourhood is located approximately 12km west of Dublin City Centre, forming the central part of South Dublin County, part of Dublin City suburbs and the wider Metropolitan Area.
 It lies on the southern side of the N7 economic corridor and to the west of the M50.
-The area forms part of the RSES identified South West strategic corridor and associated growth areas of the Naas Road / Ballymount (City Edge) area and the City Centre.
+The area forms part of the RSES identified South West strategic corridor and associated growth areas of the Naas Road and the City Centre.

 The neighbourhood has a direct Luas connection and bus links to Dublin City.
-There are a number of distinct areas within the wider neighbourhood which surround Tallaght Town Centre and the historic core of Tallaght Village including strategic regeneration lands at Cookstown and Broomhill and the key employment lands located throughout this neighbourhood including Greenhills and Tallaght Industrial Estates.
+There are a number of distinct areas within the wider neighbourhood which surround Tallaght Town Centre and the historic core of Tallaght Village including strategic regeneration lands at Cookstown and Broomhill and the key employment lands located throughout this neighbourhood located at Greenhills and Tallaght Industrial Estates.

-The census in 2016 indicated a population of 71,350 people.
-There is a targeted population of 76,525 people by 2028 providing for a growth of 5,175 people by the end of the plan period.
-The neighbourhood is located within the Dublin City and Suburbs Settlement boundary as set out in Chapter 2, Table 14.
+The census in 2016 indicates a population of 71,359 people with a projected population of 76,525 people providing for a growth of 5,175 people over the plan period.
+The Neighbourhood is located within the Dublin City and Suburbs Settlement boundary as set out in Chapter 2, Table 13.
 The Plan sets out that the continued development of the various urban centres in Dublin City and Suburbs will provide for new mixed-use development as the engines to drive growth in the urban environment.

 Tallaght is the primary administrative centre for South Dublin County and a Level 2 Retail Centre in the Regional Spatial and Economic Strategy.

-Outside of Tallaght Town Centre, the area is characterised by low density suburban neighbourhoods that are based around a network of local retail centres.
+Outside of Tallaght Town Centre, the area is characterised by low density suburban neighbourhoods that are based around a network

+2016 Population 71,359 2022-28 Growth 5,175 of local retail centres.
 There is significant potential for development on brownfield lands throughout the neighbourhood.

 The Cookstown and Broomhill Industrial estates in Tallaght are designated with a Zoning Objective Regeneration 'REGEN'.
 There are a number of complexities regarding the delivery of such brownfield lands which require a longer lead in time than greenfield development.
 With this understanding in mind, the role these lands will play, while significant, will take time to transition from underutilised urban areas beside high-capacity transport to residential and employment growth areas.
-Ensuring that the development of such areas is planned and co-ordinated in a manner which is capable of delivering successful and sustainable new neighbourhoods is a key objective of this plan and the Tallaght Local Area Plan.
+Ensuring that the development of such areas is planned and co-ordinated in a manner which is capable of delivering successful and sustainable new neighbourhoods is a key objective of this plan.

 The landscape character for this area is predominantly 'Urban' and has formed around existing natural features as an extension of Dublin City Centre.
-The Dodder flows along the south of this neighbourhood, a proposed Natural Heritage Area (pNHA) with the Poddle flowing directly through the centre of the neighbourhood.
+The Dodder flows along the south of this neighbourhood (a proposed Natural Heritage Area (pNHA)), with the Poddle flowing directly through the centre of the neighbourhood.
 Tymon Park also provides an area of high-quality amenity and recreational value in a mainly urban location with a number of recorded monuments and places on site.

 The area contains rich heritage, the conservation and preservation of which forms an important part of the Plan.
 In line with the provisions of Chapter 3 and 5 of the plan new development will need to respect the historic built environment, a key component of this area's identity.
-Tallaght Village, Balrothery Cottages,

-St Maelruan's Terrace (Goose Park) and TJ Byrnes cottages are identified as Architectural Conservation Areas (ACAs) reflecting some high-quality groups of structures within the wider area and their contribution to the setting and visual amenity of the streetscape.
+Tallaght village and the Balrothery Cottages are identified as Architectural Conservation Areas (ACAs) reflecting some high-quality groups of structures within the village area and their contribution to the setting and visual amenity of the streetscape.